Year 6 Transition

 More than just somewhere to record homework, the St George’s school diary/planner contains dates, subject information, details of how to access the school’s ICT systems, a year planner, school and homework timetable, a map of the school, the structure of the school day, spaces for notes to subject teachers and tutors, spaces for targets and much more.
 All students receive one free and replacements can be bought from the school shop.
 Parents are requested to check and sign their child’s prep book every week.

 For new parents, the first contact you will formally have with school will be the New Intake Parents’ Evening in July.
-This will be your first opportunity to begin to put names to faces, meet your child’s tutor for the coming year and their Head of House.
-Early in the September term, the PSA organise an informal quiz evening for new parents.
-This is another chance for you to meet your child’s tutor and Head of House, as well as some of the other parents whose children’s names you will probably be becoming familiar with.
-This evening allows you to get to know the staff who are dealing with your children on a daily basis.
+In the Autumn term, the PSA organises an informal quiz evening for new parents.
 It is a very informal evening and the first of many social events hosted by the PSA.

 Throughout the course of the year, parents will receive regular feedback about how the students are working and progressing in all their subjects.
 There are 4 points of feedback in the year: